 Terrence Higgins Trust is its people- our beneficiaries are central to our organisation and the services we provide, at the core of our organisation, driving how we work, where we work and what we do.
 Our talented staff create innovative and engaging programmes, many of whom are also living with HIV.
 We are working to even more accurately reflect the diversity of the communities we serve, and we are particularly interested in receiving applications from people from racialized minority communities, people who identify as trans, people who identify as female and people who want to make a difference.
 We encourage you to bring your full self to THT to work alongside our passionate supporters and volunteers.
 Between us, we do everything we can to make a difference to so many lives.

 Terrence Higgins Trust makes people’s lives better every day.
 Come and do the most meaningful work of your career.
 Whatever your story, whatever your background, we want to hear from you.

 At Terrence Higgins Trust we are committed to the safeguarding and protection of the vulnerable adults and young people with whom we work and we will do everything possible to ensure that only those who are suitable to work with these groups are recruited to work for us.
 Certain posts are therefore subject to a range of vetting checks including a Disclosure and Barring Service (DBS) check in England and Wales or Protection of Vulnerable Groups (PVG) check in Scotland.

-Having a criminal conviction and/or any other information divulged on the DBS/PVG check would not necessarily prevent you from working for the trust, but any recruitment decision will be dependent on the nature of the position sought and the circumstances and background of the offence(s).
+Having a criminal conviction and/or any other information divulged on the DBS/PVG check would not necessarily prevent you from working for the charity, but any recruitment decision will be dependent on the nature of the position sought and the circumstances and background of the offence(s).